DavaiZa/ReadingNotes/RDMA/Build_and_Run_MXNet-cpp.md

 I've copied those libraries under the `mxnet-cpp/example directory`, and add current directory `.` to `LIBRARY_PATH` and `LD_LIBRARY_PATH`.

 Until the v0.10.0 release, building mxnet-cpp will generate a lack of `mxnet-cpp/op.h`.
 Just `touch` a new one.

+## Updated at 2017-07-18

+I decided to abandon MXNet-cpp, since I didn't discover any kvstore usage in MXNet-cpp.